CheeseDanish1/Rosetta-Stone-Script/README.md

 Make sure to replace "YOUR_AUTHORIZATION_TOKEN", "YOUR_SESSION_TOKEN", "YOUR_SCHOOL_NAME", "YOUR_USER_ID", and "YOUR_LANGUAGE_CODE" with your actual Rosetta Stone credentials

+The Authorization Token, Session Token, and User Id can be taken from the network request when the main page loads.
+Look for a file titled graphql

 ## Usage

 To run the program and automatically complete lessons, use the following command: